 We value the support you give to your children through discussion of their homework, and would especially ask you to ensure that your child has the time and environment in which to work undisturbed.
 We ask that you ensure that your child completes their homework each week.
-However, should there an extenuating circumstance and your child have been unable to complete the homework on time, please send in a short note explaining the reason.
-Our Family Learning Mentor monitors the completion of homework and will contact parents if children persistently fail to complete their homework.
+However, should there an extenuating circumstance and your child has been unable to complete the homework on time, please send in a short note explaining the reason.

 What type of homework will my child get?
-Year 1 to Year 6